EkleTony/healthy-climate-ssl/README.md

 Seed used for reported results: **7**

-Key hyperparameters are stored in:
+Key hyperparameters and configuration stored in:

 - `configs/dataset.yaml`
 - `train_ssl_meta.json`